The Pumpkin Eater

-The Pumpkin Eater is a 1964 British drama film starring Anne Bancroft as an unusually fertile woman and Peter Finch as her philandering husband.
-The film was adapted by Harold Pinter from the 1962 novel of the same title by Penelope Mortimer and was directed by Jack Clayton.
+The Pumpkin Eater is a 1964 British drama film directed by Jack Clayton and starring Anne Bancroft and Peter Finch.
+The film was adapted by Harold Pinter from the 1962 novel of the same title by Penelope Mortimer.
 The title is a reference to the nursery rhyme "Peter Peter Pumpkin Eater".

 Plot

-The film's narrative revolves around Jo Armitage (Anne Bancroft), a woman with an ambiguous number of children from three marriages, who becomes negative and withdrawn after discovering that her third (and current) husband, Jake (Peter Finch), has been unfaithful to her.
+The film's narrative revolves around Jo Armitage, a woman with an ambiguous number of children from three marriages, who becomes negative and withdrawn after discovering that her third (and current) husband, Jake, has been unfaithful to her.
 After a series of loosely related events in which Jake's infidelity is balanced by his reliability as a breadwinner and a father, Jo and Jake take a first tentative step toward reconciliation.

 Thematically, there are two issues: Jo's frequent childbearing and Jake's extramarital affairs.
 The question of Jo's fertility is first broached by her psychiatrist.
 He suggests that she may feel uncomfortable with the messiness or vulgarity of sex and that she may be using childbirth to justify it to herself.
 This does not prevent her from becoming pregnant again, but she follows suggestions by Jake and her doctor that she have an abortion and be sterilized, and she seems happy after the operation.

 Meanwhile, signs accumulate that Jake has been having affairs while pursuing a successful career as a screenwriter.
-The first indication of his infidelity concerns Philpot (Maggie Smith), a young woman who lived with the Armitage family for a while.
+The first indication of his infidelity concerns Philpot, a young woman who lived with the Armitage family for a while.
 Jake reacts irrationally and unconvincingly to Jo's questions after the children tell her the woman fainted into Jake's arms.
-The second sign comes from Bob Conway (James Mason), an acquaintance who alleges an affair between his wife and Jake during production of a film in Morocco.
+The second sign comes from Bob Conway, an acquaintance who alleges an affair between his wife and Jake during production of a film in Morocco.
 Finally, Jake admits some of his infidelities under heated interrogation by Jo.
 After venting her frustration by furiously assaulting him, she retaliates by having an affair with her second husband.
 This elicits coldness from Jake.

 In the film's finale, Jo spends a night alone in a windmill (near the converted barn she had lived in with her second husband and children) that the couple has been renovating.
 The following morning, Jake and their children arrive at the windmill with food.
-Seeing how happy her children are with Jake, Jo indicates her acceptance of him by sadly, but graciously, accepting a tin of beer from him, a gesture which echoes another scene in the windmill from a happier time in their marriage.
+Seeing how happy her children are with Jake, Jo indicates her acceptance of him sadly, but graciously, accepting a tin of beer from him, a gesture which echoes another scene in the windmill from a happier time in their marriage.